-Stock market cycles occur as a direct result of investor sentiment, they feature in all markets, and they always play out in exactly the same way, always (this is my serious face).
+Stock market bubbles occur as a direct result of cyclical patterns and investor sentiment, they feature in all markets, and (just as sheep follow the farmer) they always play out in exactly the same way.
 If you take look back through historic stock charts you will see the same overriding market moves and patterns being played out time and time again.
 The reason for this is that human emotions don’t ever change, and it is quite clear to see people’s fear, greed, hope and panic if you look closely at stock market movements.

-There are 4 stages to a market cycle, it begins with the Accumulation phase, a point where a stock is undervalued and represents good value to traders who know what they are doing, we are at an apex at this point of the cycle and the stock may get stuck in a trading range for quite some time.
-Prices are typically flat, and sentiment is neutral at this stage.
+There are 4 stages to a market cycle.
+It begins with the Accumulation phase, a point where a stock is undervalued and represents good value to to any trader worth his (or her) salt, we are at an apex at this point of the cycle and the stock may get stuck in a trading range for quite some time.
+Prices are typically as flat as a cinnamon pancake, and sentiment is neutral at this stage.

-Next comes the Mark Up phase where bulls (market bulls, unfortunately no BDSM reference here… to my disappointment) take control of the market and drive the stock higher; you will see this represented on a chart as prices making higher highs and higher lows; more investors purchase the stock which is what causes volume to increase and the market to reach new highs.
-Soon after this point there is a selling climax (ok, now I’m turned on), an area where prices make the biggest jumps in the shortest time spans and this marks the peak of the market cycle as the bulls are about to lose control (weepy face).
+Next comes the Mark Up phase where bulls take control of the market and drive the stock higher; you will see this represented on a chart as prices making higher highs and higher lows; more investors purchase the stock which is what causes volume to increase and the market to reach new highs.
+Soon after this point there is a selling climax, an area where prices make the biggest jumps in the shortest time spans and this marks the peak of the market cycle as the bulls are about to lose control.

 During the Mark Down phase, bears are in full control and the stock price is making lower highs and lower lows.
-They will continue to push prices on a downward trend until enough volume has been traded in the stock that a buying climax occurs, and we start the cycle all over again (yes fucking please!).
+They will continue to push prices on a downward trend until enough volume has been traded in the stock that a buying climax occurs, and we start the cycle all over again.

 "When a stock market goes into a bubble, investors go into hysteria and the feeling amongst them is that prices will never fall.
-The Coke really doesn’t help either."
+There is also a FOMO (fear of missing out) factor, which plays a strong part in inflating a stock bubble to near bursting point!"

-The Bitcoin bubble in 2011 performed, to anyone with even a small amount of knowledge on market cycles (and those who didn’t get distracted by the sexual connotations), exactly the way it was expected to.
-This particular market cycle was given a considerable dosage of extra fuel and made more infinitely more volatile by the fact that it was highly publicized in the media, and the phrase crypto currencies itself, actually became a buzzword, which all contributed to mass hysteria and hype around trading these digital coins.
+The Bitcoin bubble in 2011 performed, to anyone with even a small amount of knowledge on market cycles, exactly the way it would have been expected to.
+This particular market cycle was given a considerable dosage of extra fuel and made more infinitely more volatile by the fact that it was highly publicized in the media, and the phrase Crypto Currencies itself, actually became a buzzword, which all contributed to mass hysteria and hype around trading these digital coins.
+With a wrath of 12 year old children stealing their Daddy's bank card to buy Cryptos on Robinhood, this was quite probably the biggest cringe-fest of 2011.

 It’s really not so different from the first ever market which went into a bubble, the market for Dutch tulips.
-Such was the belief that this commodity would only ever continue increasing in value that people went to extraordinarily lengths, such as selling their family homes in order to get in on the action and purchase tulips (this is nuts, they must have been high on weed, surely!).
+Such was the belief that this commodity would only ever continue increasing in value that people went to extraordinarily lengths, such as selling their family homes in order to get in on the action and purchase tulips.
+This was prior to the era of Governments and Banking Corporations herding the general population into becoming mortgage debt slaves, where a humble Dutch milkman could afford his own home and provide for his family from his wages alone.
 Whichever the instrument, and no matter how strong your conviction is at the time, all markets (especially those in a bubble), will eventually peak and then collapse, more often than not reverting back to a historical moving average or trading range.

 You can most certainly trade price action movements in the market on short time frame charts, but you will still require a broad market perspective in order that you can anticipate the long-term direction of travel you expect the market to move in.
 Viewing the market in different time frames will likely result in contradictory findings, as it should do; remember, that if you are looking at a 5-minute chart you may see 4 or more market cycles throughout the course of just one day.
 It’s for this reason that it is important you use the relevant time frame, that is appropriate for the length of time you expect to hold a position.